PowerLedger/powr/docs/src/developing/on-chain-programs/developing-rust.md

 $ cargo build
 ```

-To build a specific program, such as SPL Token, for the Solana SBF target which
+To build a specific program, such as SPL Token, for the Solana BPF target which
 can be deployed to the cluster:

 ```bash